tyler71/openheart-protocol-golang/README.md

 # OpenHeart Server

-A Go server for tracking emoji reactions on websites.
+A Go implementation of the [Open Heart Protocol](https://openheart.fyi/)

 ## Configuration